awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-mkt-create-model-package.md

       1. For **Container DNS host name **, type the name of the DNS host to use for your container\.

-      1. For **Supported instance types for real\-time inference**, choose the instance types that your model package supports for real\-time inference from Amazon SageMaker hosted endpoints\.
+      1. For **Supported instance types for real\-time inference**, choose the instance types that your model package supports for real\-time inference from SageMaker hosted endpoints\.

       1. For **Supported instance types for batch transform jobs**, choose the instance types that your model package supports for batch transform jobs\.